andrwyoung/jonadrew-v4/_pages/about.md

 <img src="/images/profile.png" width="200">

 Hi!
-I'm Andrew, a freelance illustrator located in Seattle, Washington.
+I'm Andrew, a Freelance Illustrator located in Seattle, Washington.

 I started drawing during my freshman year of college in 2017.
 I didn't have any prior experience, so tried my hardest to grow and learn online, and I really loved it!
-After college, I moved up to Seattle to work as a Software Engineer and left that job after a year because I want to try making a living doing art.
-I am really just interested to try things out and see what works for me.
+After college, I moved up to Seattle to work as a Software Engineer and left that job after a year because I want to make a living doing art.
+Currently I'm looking to do book cover and board game art, but I'm open to trying out different things.
+I would love to hear from you!

-I'm most active on [Instagram-](https://www.instagram.com/jonadrew_/), and you can also reach me through email me at <andrew@jonadrew.com>.
-I would love to get to know you!
+You can reach out to me at <andrew@jonadrew.com>, and I am most active on [Instagram-](https://www.instagram.com/jonadrew_/)

 <br />
 <br />
 <br />

 #### Why the name Jonadrew?
 In middle school, my friend Jonathan and I wanted to make video games together, and Jonadrew was the name we used.
 I kept using the name when I became interested in making music ([Newgrounds-](https://jonadrew.newgrounds.com)), up until now when I love drawing and painting.
-So although Jonathan isn't involved in this project anymore, I continue to use this name because it represents my creative journey.
+So although Jonathan isn't involved in this project anymore, I continue to use Jonadrew because it represents my creative journey.

 **Extra Credits:** [Pose Generator](../pose/), [Itch-](https://jonadrew.itch.io/), [Soundcloud-](https://soundcloud.com/jonadrew)